 - Do not chill the can of coconut milk overnight or it will separate.
 If you open the can, and find the solid is separated from the liquid, set the open can in a pot of boiling water and stir for a few minutes until creamy.

 - Use a blender or food processor or mixer to combine the crust ingredients.
 Stop as soon as the mixture resembles a dough.
 If it is too crumbly, add more milk.

 - Press the crust mixture evenly into the bottom of the greased pan.
 Start forming the edges first, and then smooth out the center with a flat-bottomed glass.

 - Puncture the crust on the bottom in several places with a fork to ensure air bubbles don't form.

-- With a metal (very dry) spoon, stir the mixture until the chocolate is completely melted and smooth.
+- Add the chocolate chips into the hot milk and stir until all chips are melted.
+With a very dry spoon, stir the mixture until the chocolate is completely melted and smooth.